-Meals on Wheels-Federal funding guidance associated with Federal Section 5310, Formula Grants for Special Needs of Elderly Individuals and Individuals with Disabilities, outline requirements for transit agencies that deliver meals to people that are homebound.
+Meals-on-Wheels-Federal funding guidance associated with Federal Section 5310, Formula Grants for Special Needs of Elderly Individuals and Individuals with Disabilities, outlines requirements for transit agencies that deliver meals to people who are homebound.
 Section 5310 states that "Public transportation service providers receiving assistance... may coordinate and assist in regularly providing meal delivery service for homebound individuals if the delivery service does not conflict with providing public transportation service or reduce service to public transportation passengers."

 Federal Grant Funding

-Rural transit agencies receive federal Section 5311 non-urbanized area (rural) transit program formula funding for support of public transportation in rural areas with a population of less than 50,000.
+Rural transit agencies receive Federal Section 5311 non-urbanized area (rural) transit program formula funding for support of public transportation in rural areas with a population of less than 50,000.
 In addition to federal funding, rural transit agencies receive state and local funds for rural transit, including contract, county, and municipal government funds.
 In Texas, the state distributes Section 5311 funds in the following manner and order:

-- Intercity bus allocation-unless the intercity bus service needs are being adequately met, TxDOT will allocate not less than 15 percent of the annual Section 5311 federal apportionment for the development and support of intercity bus transportation. - Administration-TxDOT may use up to 15 percent of the annual federal apportionment to defray its expenses incurred for administration. - Needs and performance formula allocation (Texas Transit Funding Formula)-an amount not to exceed \$20,104,352 after administration and intercity bus amounts are distributed is allocated based on needs and performance. - Discretionary allocation-if the amount of the Section 5311 federal apportionments exceeds the \$20,104,352 maximum amount, a part of that excess not to exceed 10 percent will be available to the commission for award at any time during the fiscal year on a pro rata basis, competitively, or combination of both.
-Consideration for the award of these addition-al discretionary funds may include, but is not limited to, coordination and technical support activities, compensation for unforeseen funding anoma-lies, assistance with eliminating waste and ensuring efficienc , maximum coverage in the provision of public transportation services, adjustments for reduction in purchasing power, - and reductions in air pollution • Vehicle levelue mile formula allocation-any amount of the annual Section 5311 federal apportionment that is not otherwise allocated will be allocated to non-urbanized areas based on the proportion of vehicle revenue miles for that non-urbanized area to the total vehicle revenue miles for all non-urbanized areas. - Adjustments to allocation-adjustments are determined in the case of a change due to a transit agency's service area or declaration of a previously designated urbanized area as non-urbanized. - Application and contract-new sub-recipients may receive funds by completing and complying with all application requirements, rules, and regulations applicable to the Section 5311 program. - Adequate apportionment-each state must spend no less than 15 percent of its apportionment for the development and support of intercity bus transportation, unless the state certifies, after consultation with a fected intercity bus service providers, that the intercity bus service needs of the state are being adequately met.
-FTA encourages consultation with other stakeholders, like communities affected by the loss of intercity service.
+- Intercity bus allocation-unless the state certifies, after consultation with affected intercity bus service providers and other stakeholders, that the intercity bus service needs of the state are being adequately met, TxDOT will allocate not less than 15 percent of the annual Section 5311 federal apportionment for the development and support of intercity bus transportation. - Administration-TxDOT may use up to 10 percent of the annual federal apportionment to defray its expenses incurred for administration. - Needs and performance formula allocation (Texas Transit Funding Formula)-an amount not to exceed \$20,104,352 after administration and intercity bus amounts are distributed is allocated based on needs and performance. - Discretionary allocation-if the amount of the Section 5311 federal apportionments exceeds the \$20,104,352 maximum amount, a part of that excess not to exceed 10 percent will be available to the commission for award at any time during the fiscal year on either a pro rata basis, competitively, or a combination of both.
+Consideration for the award of these additional discretionary funds may include, but is not limited to, coordination and technical support activities, compensation for unforeseen funding anomalies, assistance with eliminating waste and ensuring efficiency, maximum coverage in the provision of public transportation services, adjustments for reduction in purchasing power, and reductions in air pollution. - Vehicle revenue mile formula allocation-any amount of the annual Section 5311 federal apportionment that is not otherwise allocated will be allocated to non-urbanized areas based on the proportion of vehicle revenue miles for that non-urbanized area to the total vehicle revenue miles for all non-urbanized areas. - Adjustments to allocation-adjustments are determined in the case of a change due to a transit agency's service area or declaration of a previously designated urbanized area as non-urbanized. - Application and contract-new subrecipients may receive funds by completing and complying with all application requirements, rules, and regulations applicable to the Section 5311 program.